pacificclimate/climate-explorer-backend/data_prep/README.md

 1. Opens an existing NetCDF file
 2. Determines what climatological periods to generate
+3. For requested variable and each climatological period:
-3. Aggregates the daily data to each respective climatological period
+   a.
+Aggregates the daily data for the period into a separate output file
-4. Revises the time variable to meet CF1.6/CMIP5 specification
+   b.
+Revises the time variable of the output file to meet CF1.6/CMIP5 specification
-5. Adds a climatology_bounds variable to match climatological period
+   c.
+Adds a climatology_bounds variable to the output file match climatological period
-6. Revises output file name with climatological period
+   d.
+Revises output file name with climatological period

 ### Installation